CDRT/mk_docs/docs/guides/lcu/functions/get-lnvupdate.md

 During applicability evaluation:

 - All package files are temporarily downloaded to the scratch directory
-- Digital signatures are verified to ensure package authenticity
+- Digital signatures are verified to ensure package authenticity - unsigned packages are removed
 - Files are deleted after processing unless errors occur

 ### Logging Options

-- `-LogFile` and `-LogPath` cannot be used together; `-LogPath` takes precedence
-- Logs are helpful for troubleshooting and audit trails
+`-LogFile` requests a transcript and `-DetailedLog` requests the structured per-package detection log. `-LogPath` redirects whichever log(s) you requested to a custom file or directory instead of the default location.

+The two log types are independent: omitting -LogFile when you specify -LogPath suppresses the transcript, and omitting -DetailedLog suppresses the detection log.

+Use a directory path with -LogPath when requesting both logs.
+If you point -LogPath at a single file with both switches active, the detection log is automatically renamed with a -DetailedLog suffix and a warning is emitted.

 ### Performance

 - Applicability checking may take several minutes depending on network speed and update count
-- Specify `-Model` if querying for a different computer to speed up searches
+- Specify `-Model` and `-All` if querying for a different computer since apllicability checking on a different device is unhelpful
 - Use `-Repository` for local queries to avoid network latency

 ### Signature Verification